We're Available 24/ 7. Contact Now.

 4. Balance Tradition with Independence

-Teach respect for elders and family traditions, while encouraging independent thinking.
+• Teach respect for elders and family traditions while encouraging independent thinking.

-Allow your child to make age-appropriate decisions.
+• Allow your child to make decisions that are appropriate for their age.

 Modern parenting mantra: "Rooted in values, free to grow."